Glutexo/ecommerce-products/README.md

-# components
+# Simulation of eCommerce store

-Simulation of components
+TBD